 Casuarina Garden © Hanumann

-Turners Hall Woods span acres in the Parish of St Andrew.
-The woods survive as one of the last remnants of the indigenous tropical forest that covered Barbados before the first settlement in 1627.
-It contains examples of indigenous trees like the Sand Box, Silk Cotton, Cabbage Palm, Trumpet Tree and Macaw Palm.
+Turners Hall Woods are in the Parish of St Andrew.
+They're one of the last remnants of the indigenous tropical forest that covered Barbados before the first settlement in 1627.
+Visitors can view indigenous trees like the Sand Box, Silk Cotton, Cabbage Palm, Trumpet Tree and Macaw Palm.

 The Parish of St Thomas has a long gully known as Welchman Hall Gully.
 It contains some impressive tropical trees and rock formations.